hotosm/osm-merge/docs/highways.md

 Since there is community consensus that the *tiger:* tags added back in 2008 when the TIGER data was imported are meaningless, so should be deleted as bloat.
-The *fixnames.py* utility used for correct the name alos deletes these from each feature so you don't have to manually do it.
+The *fixnames.py* utility used for correct the name also deletes these from each feature so you don't have to manually do it.

 ### MVUM Roads

 This is all the highways in National Forests.
-The data contains several fields that wopuld be useful in OSM.
+The data contains several fields that would be useful in OSM.
 This dataset has a grading of 1-5 for the type of vehicle that can drive the road, as well as a field for high clearance vehicles only.
-This is roughly equivalant to the *smoothness* tag in OSM.
-The surfce type is also included, which is the same as the OSM *surface* tag.
+This is roughly equivalent to the *smoothness* tag in OSM.
+The surface type is also included, which is the same as the OSM *surface* tag.
 There are other fields for seasonal access, and seasonal road closures.
 Roads tagged as needing a high clearance vehicle generate a *4wd_only* tag for OSM.